Jai Valley

 Jai Valley (/ʒæɪ ˈvæli/) is an enchanting valley located 32 km northeast of Bhaderwah town in Jammu and Kashmir, India.
-The Bhaderwah-Jai road, which passes through the corniferous deodar forests of Nakshri, Balote, Bhalara and Chinta Valley connects the valley with the Bhaderwah town.
+The Bhaderwah-Jai road, which passes through the corniferous deodar forests of Nakshri, Balote, Bhalra and Chinta Valley connects the valley with the Bhaderwah town.
 The valley has green meadows which act as the attraction for tourists in summers and the snow-covered landscape during winters.
 Jai valley has about 9 km long meadows, bisected by a stream called Jai Nallah which merges with a tributary of river Chenab at Kahara in tehsil Thathri.
 It is also known by the names Jai Garh and Jai Top.
 The valley is also connected through a 37 km long road with Gandoh.
 There is no Mobile Network in this valley.

 About

 Jai, located in Bhaderwah tehsil (subdistrict) of Doda district in the Jammu division, it is a high altitude tourist destination, 32 kilometers northeast of Bhaderwah by Bhaderwah-Chinta-Jai Road.
 Every year thousands of tourist visits there, including the locals also.
 It is also connected with Bhalessa-Jai-Bhaderwah road.
 In summers, local Gurjars visit Jai along with their cattles where they have own mudhouses.
 The valley is surrounded with corniferous trees and towards its east lies the Bhalessa Valley which is connected through 46 kilometers Jai-Bhalessa Road, encompasses the hunting grounds of Bachdhar.
 Another 27 Kilometers Kahara-Jai Road also linked Kahara tehsil (subdistrict) to this valley.

 Wild herbs like Guchchi (Morels), Kasrod (Fiddlehead fern) Foxglove, Aconitum, Mayapple and more can be found here.